jhburns/3GCI/Documentation/Profile.md

 ```
 - Make sure the weight is higher than 1
 - Add the image to *./themes/GCI/scr/img/profile* are run/restart yarn with `yarn run watch` to see the changes.
+- After adding and filling out the file, you can run `yarn upload` to easily add it to git.

 ## Image tips
 To make sure your face displays in the picture properly it is recommended that the image added is a square or close to it.
 The bottom of the image is automatically cropped off if not a square.